graphql/graphql-spec/rfcs/InputUnion.md

     }
     ```

-    Currently, order based type descrimination resolves to `DogInput`.
+    Currently, order based type discrimination resolves to `DogInput`.
 However, if we modify `CatInput` to contain an `owner` field, type descrimination changes to `CatInput` even though the mutation submitted has not changed.
 * [D. Any member type restrictions are validated in schema][criteria-d]
   * ✅ No member type restrictions
 * [E. A member type may be a Leaf type][criteria-e]